 In 2013, the Supreme Court removed part of the Voting Rights Act.
 Now, states with a history of discrimination can change voting laws without approval from the federal government.
-States have already pushed through discriminatory laws that make it more difficult to vote.
-In addition, more and more states are passing voter identification laws.
-In 2016, 19 states require voters to have photo identification, while 14 accept other forms of identification.
-What does this means for voters?
-Will some have to move back to the "Can't Vote" side of the room?
+States immediately pushed through discriminatory laws that make it more difficult to vote.
+In 2023, 34 states require voters to have identification in order to vote (according to Ballotpedia.org).

-[wait while people decide if anyone has to go back to "Can't Vote" side of the room.
+[wait while people decide if restrictive voting laws will cause anyone to go back to the "Can't Vote" side of the room.]

 Who can vote today?
 Who can't vote?
 Convicted felons and ex-felons cannot vote in some states.
 Non-citizens - even those who pay taxes - cannot vote.
-Also, it is more and more common for people without the proper ID to not be able to vote.
+Many people are fighting for less restrictive voting laws, and sometimes they are winning.
+Since 2021, 29 states and Washington DC have enacted 70 laws expanding voting rights.
+The struggle over voting rights continues!